Murat Soygeniş

-Murat Soygeniş FAIA, (born 1961), a Founding Partner of S+ ARCHITECTURE, is an internationally recognized architect and professor.
-He is known with his contributions to architecture, planning, design, theoretical writing and teaching.
+Murat Soygeniş (born 1961) is an internationally recognized architect and professor.
+He is known for his contributions to architecture, theoretical writing, and teaching.

 Biography

-Murat Soygenis FAIA, a founding partner at S+ ARCHITECTURE is a professor/architect practicing in Istanbul.
-He received his architectural education in Istanbul, Turkey (B.Arch., ITU) and in Buffalo New York, USA (M.Arch., University at Buffalo).
-He has served as the Dean of School of Architecture (YTU) and received awards for his contributions to profession.
-Soygenis has given numerous lectures in various countries, received architectural firm awards including from the RIBA Journal among many, participated in exhibitions and served as a jury member in many international architectural prizes and competitions.
+Murat Soygeniş is an architect and a professor practicing in Istanbul.
+He earned his architectural degrees in Istanbul, Turkey (B.Arch., ITU) and in Buffalo New York, USA (M.Arch., University at Buffalo).
+He served as the Dean of the School of Architecture (YTU).
+Soygeniş has received architectural awards and has participated in exhibitions, and served as a jury member in many international architectural prizes and competitions.
 He is a Fellow of the American Institute of Architects, a member of the Chamber of Architects in Istanbul (UIA) and the Royal Institute of British Architects (RIBA).

 Work

 S+ ARCHITECTURE is an architecture and urban design firm.
-S+ provides a platform for design research for wide array of projects ranging from urban to object scale and spanning a great geographic reach.
-S+ ARCHITECTURE follows a design process dedicated to integration of building and urban context, and finding innovative solutions for specific problems.
-The firm explores new ways to respond to the specific programmatic requirements of each unique project.
-At early stages of design, the focus is on site, program, context and green innovation which leads to creation of place-sensitive and concept-driven design with sustainable buildings and environments that are innovative and imaginative.

-S+ completed projects at multiple scales, from storage units, to minimal dwellings, large palaces, university buildings and production plants.
-Some of the projects involve new buildings and renovation of historically important structures as well.
-S+ ARCHITECTURE’s portfolio of projects were developed with the innovative and technical expertise of the firm and by collaborating with teams of creative architects, engineers and designers.

-S+ projects were widely published and exhibited, and received architectural design awards.
-The projects were exhibited at AIA Baltimore, University at Buffalo, Milan Fair, Polytechnic University of Turin, The Union of Architects of Russia in Moscow and many cities in various countries.
-The firm is affiliated with Chamber of Architects (UIA), American Institute of Architects College of Fellows (FAIA) and Royal Institute of British Architects (RIBA).
+The firm is affiliated with the Chamber of Architects (UIA), the American Institute of Architects College of Fellows (FAIA), and the Royal Institute of British Architects (RIBA).
+Soygeniş is a founding partner.

 Exhibitions

-Various personal and group exhibition of architectural work in USA, Europe and Turkey.
+Various personal and group exhibitions of architectural work in the USA, Europe, and Turkey.